DETAILED ACTION

 The text of those sections of Title 35, U.S. Code not included in this action can be found in a prior Office action.

-Claims 1, 6-10, 12-13, 44 and 54-55 are rejected under 35 U.S.C.
-103 as being unpatentable over Troppmann (WO2010040835A2), Pohl (from IDS, Antifungal free fatty acids: A Review, Science against microbial pathogens: communicating current research and technological advances, A. Mendez-Vilas (Ed.), pp 61-71) and Savage (US6103768).
-This rejection is maintained to take-into-account the arguments and amendments filed on 01/29/2026.
+Claims 1, 6-10, 12, 13, 44 and 54-55 are rejected under 35 U.S.C.
+103 as being unpatentable over Randall Cush et. al. (US9192159B2), Pohl (from IDS, Antifungal free fatty acids: A Review, Science against microbial pathogens: communicating current research and technological advances, A. Mendez-Vilas (Ed.), pp 61-71) and Savage (US6103768).
+This is a new rejection based on the amendments filed on 05/20/2026.

-Pohl’s general disclosure is to the antifungal, antibacterial, antimalarial properties of free fatty acids (see abstract).
+Pohl’s general disclosure is to the antifungal, antibacterial, antimalarial properties of free fatty acids (see abstract)

 Pohl teaches that the development of resistance of microbes, including fungi and yeasts, towards antimicrobial agents already in use, necessitates the search for alternative antimicrobials, including fatty acids and their derivatives.
 Although fatty acids may not be as effective as chemical fungicides, they pose less environmental risks.
 They are not only biodegradable, but exhibit a high degree of specificity.
 In addition, fatty acids are accepted food additives and importantly, pathogenic fungi are less likely to become resistant to antifungal fatty acids.
 The most important part of antifungal fatty acids is the cell membrane.
 They cause an increase in membrane fluidity, which will result in leakage of the intracellular components and cell death” (see abstract).

 Pohl also teaches that the saturated fatty acid Octanoic (caprylic) acid is known to have antifungal activity to at least seven different fungi (see table 1).
+It is also known to those skilled in the art that coconut oil and epoxidized coconut oils contain caprylic acid.

 Savage’s general disclosure is to “fatty acids and their derivatives to eradicate existing fungal and bacterial infections in plants.
 Also, described herein are combination treatments whereby fatty acids are used to enhance or augment the activity of fungicides, bactericides, and biological control agents” (see abstract).